Two decades of km-resolution satellite-based measurements of the precipitable water vapor above the Atacama Desert: Data

 \subsection{Satellite near infra-red data}

-The National Aeronautics and Space Administration (NASA) launched the Moderate Resolution Imaging Spectroradiometer (MODIS) {\it Terra} and {\it Aqua} satellites at the end of 1999 and mid-2002, respectively.
-In similar but offset orbits, each satellite provides two measurements per site per day for the entire globe using 36 near infrared (NIR) spectral bands spanning 0.4--1.4 $\mu$m and providing a resolution of approximately 250--1000 meters.
+The National Aeronautics and Space Administration (NASA) launched the {\it Terra} and {\it Aqua} satellites at the end of 1999 and mid-2002, respectively, with each carrying a Moderate Resolution Imaging Spectroradiometer (MODIS) instrument.
+In similar but offset orbits, each satellite provides two measurements per site per day for our region of interest using 36 near infrared (NIR) spectral bands spanning 0.4--1.4 $\mu$m and providing a resolution of approximately 250--1000 meters.
 These level-2 measurements are used to infer the integrated column of water vapor using absorption, aerosol scattering, and surface reflection of solar radiation at a resulting resolution of 1~km for daytime data.
 Hereafter, we equate the integrated column of water vapor with precipitable water vapor.
-The PWV is inferred using the ratios of clear NIR windows at 0.865 and 1.24 $\mu$m, and lines due to absorption by atmospheric water at 0.905, 0.936, and 0.94 $\mu$m \citep[see][]{Gao1998,Gao2015_MOD,Gao2015_MYD}.\footnote{\url{https://modis.gsfc.nasa.gov/data/atbd/atbd_mod03.pdf}}
+The PWV is inferred using the ratios of clear NIR windows at 0.865 and 1.24 $\mu$m, and lines due to absorption by atmospheric water at 0.905, 0.936, and 0.94 $\mu$m \citep[see][]{Gao1998,Gao2015_MOD,Gao2015_MYD}.\footnote{\url{https://modis.gsfc.nasa.gov/data/atbd/atbd_mod03.pdf}} As the NIR measurements depend on transmitted and reflected sunlight, they are necessarily only available during daytime.

 As cloud cover can affect the ability to compute the NIR transmittance through the atmosphere and therefore affect completeness of the dataset, we exclude data flagged for cloud cover.
-In Figure \ref{fig:clouds}, it can be seen that the cloud coverage fraction is typically $\approx$15-25\%, and is typically higher to for locations farther to the east.
+In Figure \ref{fig:clouds}, it can be seen that the cloud coverage fraction is typically $\approx$15-25\%, and is typically higher for locations farther to the east.
 We note that some data flagged for cloud cover at a given location may be due to solar glint, rather than poor atmospheric transmission.
 Therefore, the flagging does not necessarily imply that a given flagged measurement has high PWV.